 We would be putting hardwood floors in the entire home, except for the kids’ bedrooms, upstairs bathrooms and playroom.
 Originally we were envisioning 6″ planks.

-I thought the price of white oak to be somewhat reasonable at first, even with all that square footage.
+I thought the price of white oak hardwoods to be reasonable within our budget at first, even with all that square footage upstairs.
 But once I factored in the price of the wider widths I wanted I changed my tune.
 In order to make the floors fit within our budget we ended up going with a more affordable 4″ width.

 Now, we didn’t end up using engineered hardwoods, but I’m not sure I agree with them on that.
 Perhaps a few years ago, but engineered flooring options right now are pretty amazing.